George H. W. Bush: Public image

 Bush was widely seen as a "pragmatic caretaker" president who lacked a unified and compelling long-term theme in his efforts.
-Indeed, Bush's sound bite where he refers to the issue of overarching purpose as "the vision thing" has become a metonym applied to other political figures accused of similar difficulties.
+A Bush sound bite, referring to the issue of overarching purpose as "the vision thing", has become a metonym applied to other political figures accused of similar difficulties.
 His ability to gain broad international support for the Gulf War and the war's result were seen as both a diplomatic and military triumph, rousing bipartisan approval, though his decision to withdraw without removing Saddam Hussein left mixed feelings, and attention returned to the domestic front and a souring economy.
 A New York Times article mistakenly depicted Bush as being surprised to see a supermarket barcode reader; the report of his reaction exacerbated the notion that he was "out of touch".

-Amid the early 1990s recession, his image shifted from "conquering hero" to "politician befuddled by economic matters".
+Bush was popular throughout most of his presidency.
+After the Gulf war concluded in February 1991, his approval rating saw a high of 89%, before gradually declining for the rest of the year, and eventually falling below 50% according to a January 1992 Gallup poll.
+His sudden drop in his favorability was likely due to the early 1990s recession, which shifted his image from "conquering hero" to "politician befuddled by economic matters".
 At the elite level, several commentators and political experts lamented the state of American politics in 1991–1992 and reported the voters were angry.
 Many analysts blamed the poor quality of national election campaigns.